savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

 q. lot of parameters may change from empirical analysis.
 Is there a criteria for how to select these parameters?
 - good question. depends on context.

-Simplicity: new language for blockchains
+Talk 2: Simplicity: new language for blockchains {#talk2}
 ---------
 By Russell O'Connor, Blockstream